100 Notable alumni of

 -

-Josephine Victoria "Joy" Behar is an American comedian, television host, actress, and writer.
-She co-hosts the ABC daytime talk show The View, where she is the only original panelist still regularly appearing.
+Josephine Victoria "Joy" Behar is an American comedian, television host, actress, and playwright.
+She co-hosts the ABC talk show The View, on which she has appeared since the beginning of the series.
+For her work on The View, Behar won a Daytime Emmy Award in 2009.
 She hosted The Joy Behar Show on HLN from 2009 to 2011 and Joy Behar: Say Anything! on Current TV, from 2012 until the channel switched formats in August 2013.
 Behar's latest weekly late-night talk show, Late Night Joy, aired on TLC in 2015.
 She also wrote The Great Gasbag: An A–Z Study Guide to Surviving Trump World.

 -